tremelow/JellyRoll/README.md

 - `\unite` contains the full name of the institution that delivers the diploma
 - `\logoetablissement` contains the path to the image of the logo of the institution, a list of logos is provided for you in the directory `Couverture-these/MathSTIC/logo-etablissements/`

+The institution display can be modified at line 291 of `these-ubl.cls` where `\large` can for instance be replaced by `\textsc` which might improve the display for some institutions.

 #### Dependencies